-Your Beneficiary is the person, persons or trust you name to receive any benefits that are payable if you should die before your Benefit Commencement Date, or to receive any death benefits under an optional form of benefit you elected.
-You may change or revoke a Beneficiary at any time (unless you elected and are receiving a Joint and Survivor Annuity).
+Your Beneficiary is the person(s) or trust you name to receive any benefits that are payable if you should die before your Benefit Commencement Date or to receive any death benefits under an optional form of benefit you elected.
+You can change or revoke a Beneficiary at any time (unless you elected and are receiving a Joint and Survivor Annuity).
 To be effective, any designation of a Beneficiary, or any change or revocation, must be made in writing on the prescribed form and must be received by Chevron before your death.
-If you fail to name a Beneficiary or if the Beneficiary you name is not living when a payment is to be made to a Beneficiary, your Beneficiary will be your spouse if then living or, if not, your then living children in equal shares or, if none, your then living parents in equal shares or, if none, your then living brothers and/or sisters in equal shares or, if none, then your estate.
+If you fail to name a Beneficiary or if the Beneficiary you name is not living when a payment is to be made to a Beneficiary, your Beneficiary will be your spouse if then living or, if not, your then living children in equal shares or, if none, your then living brothers and/or sisters in equal shares or, if none, then your estate.